nginxinc/nginx-amplify-doc/amplify-guide.md

   1. The Amplify Agent package has been successfully [installed](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#installing-and-managing-nginx-amplify-agent), and no warnings were seen upon the installation.
   2. The `amplify-agent` process is running and updating its [log file](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#agent-logfile).
   3. The agent is running under the same user as your NGINX worker processes.
   4. The NGINX is started with an absolute path.
-Currently the agent **can't** detect NGINX instances launched with a relative path (e.g. "./nginx").
+The agent **can't** detect NGINX instances launched with a relative path (e.g. "./nginx").
   5. The [user ID that is used by the agent and the NGINX ](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#overriding-the-effective-user-id), can run *ps(1)* to see all system processes.
 If *ps(1)* is restricted for non-privileged users, the agent won't be able to find and properly detect the NGINX master process.
   6. The time is set correctly.
 If the time on the system where the agent runs is ahead or behind the world's clock, you won't be able to see the graphs.
   7. *stub_status* is [properly configured](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-nginx-for-metric-collection), and the *stub_status module* is included in the NGINX build (this can be checked with `nginx -V`).